smaurice101/readthedocs/docs/source/examples.rst

 .. list-table::

    * - **Example**
-   * - IoT Data Preprocessing Using a Localfile
+   * - :ref:`Real-Time IoT Data Preprocessing Example`

        This will process IoT for anomalies, stream the results to a dashboad,